ceph/ceph/doc/dev/osd_internals/partial_object_recovery.rst

     object aa: 28'108 {[0~12288, 16384~MAX], true}

-Orignally, if bb,cc,dd is recovered, and aa is not.
+Originally, if bb,cc,dd is recovered, and aa is not.
 So we need to rebuild pg_missing_set for object aa, and find aa is modified on version 28'108.
 If version in object_info is 26'96 < 28'108,